calmoo/mock-database-tester/README.md

 # ScyllaDB Stress simulation
-This is a mock database tester and CLI program that runs a process which generates random latency and throughput values for a set duration of seconds, while also running these processes in parallel.
-A summary of these processes is printed after execution has completed.
+This is a mock database tester and CLI program that runs a thread which generates random latency and throughput values for a set duration of seconds, while also running these threads in parallel.
+A summary of these threads is printed after execution has completed.

 ## Usage
-The number of processes to spawn is passed as an integer when running the program.
+The number of threads to spawn is passed as an integer when running the program.
 This value must be larger than 0.

-Spawn 3 stress processes in parallel and analyze the results:
+Spawn 3 stress threads in parallel and analyze the results:

 ```
 python analyze.py 3